Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 to instead implement `ARKG-Derive-Public-Key` and `KEM-Encaps` as nondeterministic procedures omitting their respective `ikm` parameter and sampling random entropy internally;
-this choice does not affect interoperability.
+this choice does not affect interoperability with `ARKG-Derive-Private-Key`.

 `BL-PRF` and `BL-Blind-Public-Key` must always be deterministic for compatibility with `ARKG-Derive-Private-Key`.